What is changi east?

 • The Changi East Industrial Zone

-T5 and Supporting Infrastructure
+T5 and Supporting Structure

+Terminal 5 is a project undertaken by Changi Airport Group, the Civil Aviation Authority of Singapore, and the Ministry of Transport.
 T5 will be linked to the other terminals at Changi Airport, allowing the expanded Changi Airport to be operated as a single, integrated airport for ease of transfer between different terminals with airfield operational efficiency.
 New facilities, such as navigation aids, airfield lighting systems and a fire station will also be constructed.

 Changi East Industrial Zone

-Terminal 5
+TERMINAL 5

-Drawing on lessons learnt from the Covid-19 pandemic, T5 has been designed with the flexibility to operate as smaller sub-terminals when needed.
+Drawing on lessons learnt from the Covid-19 pandemic, T5 has also been designed with the flexibility to operate as smaller sub-terminals when needed.
 Specialised provisions to reduce the transmission of diseases will also be deployed in T5, including contactless systems at passenger touchpoints and enhanced ventilation systems.

 A SUSTAINABLE TERMINAL